kristiantorvik/Toolchest-Server/README.md

 # Toolchest-Server

-SQLite server with TKinter application front-end an attempt to create an actually good storage bank for manufacturing process recipies
+SQLite server with TKinter application front-end

+An attempt to create a storage bank for manufacturing process recipies.